CharlestonRobotics/ChIMP/tools/README.md

 3. Connect the ODrive to your computer via USB
 4. Power up the ODrive
 5. In a system terminal, navigate to the ChIMP/tools folder.
-6. Run the script using a python3 interpreter.
+6. Run the script using a python3 interpreter, passing in the requested axis as argument.
 On Linux this will look like so for motor 0
 ```console
 ./odrive_setup.py -a 0
 ```